 De Yang, M.D., Ph.D.

-The immune system relies on highly orchestrated action of many cellular and humoral components to maintain homeostasis and to fend off immunologic non-self intruders.
-An intact layer of epithelium and skin acts as a mechanical barrier to separate the inner environment of an individual from outside environment.
-When the barrier is breached due to injury or infection, non-self substances including microorganisms enter the host and trigger immediately innate immune responses, including generation and/or mobilization of humoral mediators (e.g. cytokines, chemotactic factors, AMPs, complements, lipid metabolites, etc) and phagocytes (e.g. granulocytes, monocytes/macrophages, and DCs).
-These responses not only function to limit or eliminate non-self substances, but also set the stage for subsequent induction of adaptive immune responses by ensuring the transfer of antigenic information to naive lymphocytes through promoting the activation of antigen-presenting cells, particularly DCs.
-Induction of adaptive immune responses results in the generation of antigen-specific antibodies and effector T cells, which contribute the elimination of non-self substances, and immunological memory.
+The immune system relies on the highly orchestrated action of many cellular and humoral components to maintain homeostasis and to fend off immunologic non-self intruders.
+An intact layer of epithelium and skin acts as a mechanical barrier to separate the inner environment of an individual from the outside environment.
+When this barrier is breached due to injury or infection non-self substances, including microorganisms, enter the host and immediately trigger innate immune responses, including generation and/or mobilization of humoral mediators (e.g., cytokines, chemotactic factors, antimicrobial peptides, complements, lipid metabolites, etc.) and phagocytes (e.g., granulocytes, monocytes/macrophages, and dendritic cells).
+These responses not only function to limit or eliminate non-self substances, but also set the stage for subsequent induction of adaptive immune responses by ensuring the transfer of antigenic information to naive lymphocytes through promoting the activation of antigen-presenting cells, particularly dendritic cells (DCs).
+Induction of adaptive immune responses results in the generation of antigen-specific antibodies and effector T cells, which contribute to the elimination of non-self substances, and to immunological memory.

-AMPs are endogenous peptides and proteins with direct anti-microbial effect.
-Chemotactic factors including classic chemoattractants and chemokines control the directional migration of cells including leukocytes using G-protein coupled seven-transmembrane domain receptors (GPCRs).
-Studies in the last couple of years have established that many AMPs, such as defensins, cathelicidins, eosinophil-derived neurotoxin and high mobility group proteins, are chemotactic for various leukocytes while many chemokines exhibit direct anti-microbial effect.
+Antimicrobial peptides (AMPs) are endogenous peptides and proteins with a direct anti-microbial effect.
+Chemotactic factors, including classic chemoattractants and chemokines, control the directional migration of cells (including leukocytes) using G-protein-coupled seven-transmembrane domain receptors (GPCRs).
+Studies in the last couple of years have established that many AMPs, such as defensins, cathelicidins, eosinophil-derived neurotoxin and high-mobility group proteins, are chemotactic for various leukocytes while many chemokines exhibit a direct anti-microbial effect.
 In addition, certain AMPs and chemokines have been demonstrated to have the capacity to induce DC maturation and to enhance antigen-specific immune responses in mouse models.
-We have proposed to classify those endogenous mediators with dual DC-recruiting and activating effects as 'alarmins' and hypothesized that alarmins may play critical roles in alerting the adaptive immunity by enhancing the induction of antigen-specific immune responses through promoting antigen uptake, processing and presentation.
-We believe that extensive investigation on alarmins, including their number, generation, and mode of action, would help elucidate their roles immunity, with the hope of modulating immune responses using alarmins as targets.
-Dr. Yang's current research on alarmins is focusing on the following two three major areas.
+Our team has proposed to classify those endogenous mediators with dual DC-recruiting and activating effects as 'alarmins' and we have hypothesized that alarmins may play critical roles in alerting the adaptive immunity by enhancing the induction of antigen-specific immune responses through promoting antigen uptake, processing and presentation.